15 Home Remedies for Cough During Pregnancy

-Falling ill really takes the fun out of things; even pregnancy.
+Falling ill really takes the fun out of things, even pregnancy.
 The prospect of having to gulp down some tablets appeals to none, and during pregnancy, the side effects of medications have to be seriously accounted for.
 Getting a cold or cough during pregnancy is nothing to worry about since your baby is sufficiently protected from being affected by it.
-However, the changes occurring in your body might affect the working pace of your immune system, and, thereby, exacerbate the symptoms of a cold.
-Since common cold and cough medications, such as Tylenol, have been linked to increased risks for ADHD in children, taking medications for cold during pregnancy has to be carefully thought out.
+However, the changes occurring in your body might affect the working pace of your immune system and, thereby, exacerbate the symptoms of a cold.
+Common cold and cough medications, such as Tylenol, have been linked to increased risks for ADHD in children.
+Hence, taking medications for a cold during pregnancy has to be carefully proceeded.

-Not to worry, there is, indeed, good scientific reasoning behind those elixirs that grandma always had ready, to treat a cough and cold.
-So, if you are a mom-to-be and are suffering from a cough, read on to find some effective home remedies to fight the nasty germs.
+Not to worry, there is, indeed, good scientific reasoning behind those elixirs that grandma always had ready to treat a cough and cold.
+So, if you are a mom-to-be and are suffering from a cough, read on to find some effective home remedies for cough during pregnancy and evacuate those nasty germs.